stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The SDK provides a caching layer to ensure fast response times in your API by reducing network traffic to the Stormpath service.
 The caching layer will cache the API Key securely.
 Stormpath will use the cache entry for API Key and Secret authentication when possible.

 **Note** When doing Basic auth the result returned will have no token attached to it, ie. `result.token` will be `None`.

+**Note** When doing Basic auth you can use `BasicRequestAuthenticator` class that authenticates HTTP Basic auth requests only.

 #### Exchanging API Keys for OAuth 2.0 Bearer Tokens